Ellis Kadoorie

 Sir Ellis Kadoorie CBE (1865–1922) was a Jewish businessman and philanthropist.
-He was a member of the wealthy Baghdadi Jewish Kadoorie family, that has vast business interests in the China.
+He was a member of the wealthy Baghdadi Jewish Kadoorie family that has vast business interests in China.

 Biography

 Kadoorie's brother was Elly, and his nephews were Lawrence and Horace.
 Kadoorie's family were originally Iraqi Jews from Baghdad who later migrated to Bombay, British India, in the late-19th century.
 His Iraqi Jewish father moved to British India before Ellis immigrated to Hong Kong.

 In 1883, Kadoorie arrived in Hong Kong from Bombay, where he worked as an employee of David Sassoon & Sons., an Iraqi Jewish firm and also joined his brother Elly, who had arrived in the city in 1880.
 Later, the brothers started their own brokerage business.
 Over the course of their business career, Kadoorie and Elly made their fortune, achieving success with business interests in banking, rubber plantations, electric power generation, docks, real estate, and gaining a major share-holding in Hong Kong and Shanghai Hotels.
 In 1917, Kadoorie was knighted.